Learning and development

 Your Individual Learning Plan

 We’ll work with you to identify learning needs and develop an Individual Learning Plan.
-Your plan could include completing relevant qualifications such as a Diploma in Health and Social Care, or management certificates (with our full support), broadening your experience, developing certain areas of your skill set, or something completely different.
+Your plan could include completing relevant qualifications in Health and Social Care or management (with our full support), broadening your experience, developing certain areas of your skill set, or something completely different.
 It’s tailored to the individual and designed to help you reach your full potential.

 Our in-house coaching programme helps people to tackle work-based challenges and confidently find solutions to problems they face.
 Coaching involves a structured conversation which enables the person being coached to look at different ways to resolve the challenge or problem that they’re facing.